 - Keep the sensors clean at all times.
 DO NOT tamper with the sensors.
-Do not obstruct the Infrared Sensing System. - The Vision System may not be able to recognize patterns on the ground in low light conditions (less than 100 lux). - If the aircraft speed exceeds 31 mph (50kph), the Vision System does not have enough time to brake and stop the aircraft at a safe distance from an obstacle. - If the aircraft experiences a collision, camera calibration is required.
-Calibrate the front cameras if DJI GO 4 prompts you to do so. - Do not fly on days that are rainy, smoggy, or if there is no clear sight. - · Check the following every time before takeoff: - a.
+Do not obstruct the Infrared Sensing System. - The Vision System may not be able to recognize patterns on the ground in low light conditions (less than 100 lux). - If the aircraft speed exceeds 31 mph (50 kph), the Vision System does not have enough time to brake and stop the aircraft at a safe distance from an obstacle. - If the aircraft experiences a collision, camera calibration is required.
+Calibrate the front cameras if DJI GO 4 prompts you to do so. - Do not fly on days that are rainy, smoggy, or if there is no clear sight. - .
+Check the following every time before takeoff: - a.
 Ensure there are no stickers or any other obstructions over the glass of the Infrared Sensing and Vision System. - b.
 If there is any dirt, dust, or water on the glass of the Infrared Sensing and Vision System, clean it with a soft cloth.
-Do not use any cleanser that contains alcohol. - Contact DJI Support if there is any damage to the glass of the Infrared Sensing and Vision System. - The Upward Infrared Sensing System detects straight line distances, large obstacles such as roofs, but cannot detect tiny obstacles such as leaves or electrical wires. - Do not obstruct the Downward Vision System and Downward Infrared Sensing System before takeoff.
+Do not use any cleanser that contains alcohol. - c.
+Contact DJI Support if there is any damage to the glass of the Infrared Sensing and Vision System. - The Upward Infrared Sensing System only detects straight line distances directly above the sensor and not the entire aircraft.
+Additionally, large obstacles such as roofs can be detected, but tiny obstacles such as leaves or electrical wires cannot.
+Fly with caution and do not rely solely on the Upward Infrared Sensing System to detect obstacles above the aircraft. - Do not obstruct the Downward Vision System and Downward Infrared Sensing System before takeoff.
 Otherwise, the aircraft cannot take off again after landing and will have to be restarted.